michalis0/Cloud-and-Advanced-Analytics/labs/05-Recommendations/readme.md

 ## 1- Building a recommendation model using BigQuery ML
 In this section we will create a new BigQuery dataset and upload the [ratings](data/ml-small-ratings.csv) and the [links](data/ml-small-links.csv) table in it.
 Then we will build our first recommendation model using a SQL query.

 - 1.1 Login to your Google Cloud Console.
 Following last week's lab instructions, create a new dataset in BigQuery and upload the ratings and links tables.
-Note that since the size of these two datasets is small, you can upload the csv files directly in BigQuery.
+Note that since the size of these two datasets is small, you can upload the csv files directly in BigQuery. **SET THE REGION TO EU MULTIREGION**
 - 1.2 In the BigQuery studio, run some sample queries on the ratings and links tables and check their content.
 For example:
 ```
 SELECT * from `PROJECT_ID.lab5_dataset.ml-small-ratings` limit 10